weusethat/we-use-that/Readme.md

 It should answer the four questions:

-  - Who are you, and what do you do?
+  - __Who are you, and what do you do?__ [One sentence on you the person, a few on the company and how awesomely you're doing and a last sentence if you're hiring]
-  - What is your technology stack?
+  - __What is your technology stack?__ [Hardware if you use it, OS/VM, databases, server, vcs, language, framework, front end etc]
-  - What software do you use to run your business better?
+  - __What software do you use to run your business better?__  [Domain regstrar, hosting provider, DNS service, CDN, email, docs, chat, github, olark, billing, HR, finances, every piece of business software you use!
+Feel free to add commentary and focus on the ones you like]
-  - What business software do you most wish existed?
+  - __What business software do you most wish existed?__

 Take a look at the other posts for guidance on length etc.